 IPX can run on top of four different frame types on the Ethernet.
 These frame types are 802.2, 802.3, Ethernet II (DIX), and SNAP (Sub-Network Access Protocol).
-Each frame type is a separate logical network, even though they exist on one physical cable.
+Each frame type is a separate logical network, even though they exist on one physical cable (see the following diagram).